mvllow/lilvim/readme.md

 ## Related

-There are plenty of projects that provide a framework of abstractions to simplify the learning curve of using Neovim over something like VSCode.
-Check out [LunarVim](https://github.com/LunarVim/LunarVim) or [AstroVim](https://github.com/kabinspace/AstroVim) if you want a great batteries-included Neovim configuration.
+There are plenty of projects that provide a framework of abstractions to simplify the learning curve of using Neovim over something like Sublime Text or Visual Studio Code.
+Check out [LazyVim](https://github.com/LazyVim/LazyVim) or [AstroVim](https://github.com/kabinspace/AstroVim) if you want a great batteries-included Neovim configuration or [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim)—a more robust and feature-rich starting point for your own config.

 ## Contributing